Tazir709/stream-monitor/README.md

 **Previews never show up** — preview capture needs `ffmpeg` specifically (separate from `yt-dlp`, which handles the actual downloads).
 Confirm `ffmpeg -version` works from the same terminal/environment the app is running in.

-**Chrome/Chromium cookie access fails on Windows** (`"could not copy chrome cookie database"` or `"failed to decrypt with DPAPI"` in the log) — a known Chrome-on-Windows limitation, not a bug in this app; closing the browser doesn't reliably fix it.
+**A popup says Chrome/Chromium cookie access failed** — the app checks this automatically for Chrome/Edge/Brave/Opera on Windows and warns you if it fails; it's a known Chrome-on-Windows limitation, not a bug in this app, and closing the browser doesn't reliably fix it.
 Either export your cookies (see [Exporting cookies](#-exporting-cookies) above) and select the file in Settings' **Cookies file** row, or switch to a Firefox-based browser instead, which isn't affected.

 **App window doesn't seem to open** — a successful launch prints nothing to the terminal at all (this is normal Qt behavior); check for a new window rather than assuming it crashed.
 If it genuinely didn't start, run it from a terminal to see the actual traceback.